 The day will be set at your pace, and if there’s certain things you want to focus on specifically, that’s just what we’ll do.
 Without the worry of a test at the end of it or being the last one to the café you’ll find your confidence building as your skills develop throughout the day.
 And by the end of it you should be ready to enjoy a ride out with your mates too.

-For just £150 a day, you’ll be amazed how confidant a No'L's Day will make you!
+You’ll be amazed how confidant a No'L's Day will make you!
+You can check our current prices HERE

 Please note: For your safety you must be able to communicate in English & have a basic knowledge of the highway code to complete any training with MTS.
 You must also wear appropriate clothing and footwear and without this you will be sent away and forfeit your training and fees.
 The list is non exhaustive but includes a minimum of jeans without holes, rips, tears, not shorts, skirts or track suits, and you must have boots (non steel toe cap) for all training beyond CBT, and sturdy footwear (ideally boots non steel toe cap), not sandals, Crocs, deck shoes or similar for CBT.